Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.

 I prefer hot sauces where the first ingredient listed is peppers rather than vinegar.
 They are more flavorful and - usually - spicier.

-Serving suggestions
+Serving Suggestions

-Storing leftovers
+Storing Leftovers

 You can't keep the leftovers, unfortunately.
 The avocado won't survive for very long.
 This is one of those recipes that are best enjoyed warm and freshly made.
-So it's best to only make as much as you anticipate eating right away.
+So, it's best to only make as much as you anticipate eating right away.

-👩🏻🍳 I publish a new or updated recipe every month.
+I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card

-Avocado Fries
+Keto Avocado Fries

 Ingredients